Pediatric Physical Therapy for

 Low Muscle Tone (Hypotonia)

 Whether the underlying cause is known or unknown, hypotonia shouldn't keep your child from exploring.
-Pediatric PT helps build the core strength and stability needed to help your child move with confidence and thrive in their daily activities.
+Pediatric PT helps build the strength and stability needed to help your child move with confidence and thrive in their daily activities.

 Navigating Developmental Delays

-Every child develops on their own timeline, but when milestones seem delayed, it’s natural to seek path forward.
 Whether a developmental delay stems from an underlying medical condition or is currently due to an unknown reason, pediatric physical therapy is a powerful tool to bridge the gap.
-We focus on building the functional skills and core strength needed so your little one can explore their world, gain independence, and truly thrive.

 Resources